innobright/help.innobright.com/src/usage/altus-cld/basic-usage.rst

 Overview
 ########
-.. include:: ../3rdparty/renderer-overview.rst
+.. include:: ../../3rdparty/renderer-overview.rst

 This guide will explain how to denoise a given scene and adjust some filter settings.
-Start by downloading the demo scene we will be using:  <link>
+Start by downloading the demo scene we will be using:  <link will be posted soon>

 Demo Contents